mrmiddy/Logs-Analysis-Project/README.md

 # Required Files, SQL VIEWS, and Database

-There is one main file and three SQL views included for this project.
+There is one main file and four SQL views included for this project.

 > 1.	newspaper-stats.py: This program contains the python code & SQL queries
 to generate the answers to the three questions described in the